asankah/ephemeral-fingerprinting/README.md

 *   Not sufficient by itself.

-# Spotting Ephemeral Fingerprinting Surfaces
+# Spotting Ephemeral Fingerprinting Surfaces In Web Specs

 **Ephemeral fingerprints:**